 Programming the CPLD is quick and easy.
-All that is required is a standard USB cable with a Mini Type B connector on one end and the EPT_Blaster Driver DLL.
+All that is required is a standard USB-C cable and the EPT_Blaster Driver DLL.
 Connect the UnoProLogic to the PC, open up Quartus Prime, open the programmer tool, and click the Start button.
 To program the CPLD, follow the steps to install the USB Driver and the JTAG Driver Insert for Quartus Prime.